 The writing of this marks the 4th year since the accident, and many, many things have changed.
-A lot of these changes, were due to the constant support network of my family and friends, but also assistance from Acquired Brain Injury Services after being discharged from the hospital.
-From the initial stages of my ongoing recovery, ABI has continued to play a significant role in my progress to this very day.
+A lot of these changes were due to the constant support network of my family and friends, but also assistance from Acquired Brain Injury Services after being discharged from the hospital.
+From the initial stages of my ongoing recovery, ABI Services has continued to play a significant role in my progress to this very day.
 At first, I couldn’t comprehend information, let alone do activities of daily living, such as walk around my own household unassisted.

 The level of support I had received has been adapted to my needs, as I pursue my own goals such as completing Northern Sydney Institute’s courses in my bid to resume my 4 year degree in the Bachelor of Applied Science – Exercise Physiology at the University of Sydney this year.
-ABI has also assisted me in transportation, as I had been training for running events such as the City2Surf, Blackmores Sydney Running Festival and the SMH Half-Marathons.
+ABI Services has also assisted me with transportation, as I had been training for running events such as the City2Surf, Blackmores Sydney Running Festival and the SMH Half-Marathons.

 Hi, my name is Louise Neary.
 In 2008 I got my appendix out.
 They didn’t give me blood thinners, a blood clot lodged into my lungs and I got a hypoxic brain injury.
 I collapsed at my daughters Kristy’s, my son George was resuscitating me.
 Thank god for Kristy and George being at the right place at the right time.

 My life before my brain injury was perfect.
-I was very fit and I used to love work, i would drive and see my kids and grandkids all the time.
+I was very fit and I used to love work.
+I would drive and see my kids and grandkids all the time.

 Everything from before got wiped out.
 I had to learn everything again like a baby.
 It took me two years to learn the alphabet, and now I am learning numbers so I can read the time.

-ABI have been very good to me.
+ABI Services have been very good to me.
 The carers and managers are the best.
 If it wasn’t for the carers practicing my therapies with me I wouldn’t be where I am today.
 They have been professional and helpful, and they have put up with me being cheeky.